On predictive inference for intractable models via approximate Bayesian computation: Discussion

 Our analysis and empirical results suggest that in general \ABCF{} should be used instead of \ABCP{}.
 However, as we have discussed, implementing \ABCF{} can be difficult or infeasible which makes \ABCP{} and \ABCL{} a useful addition to statistician's toolbox.
 We cannot conclude whether \ABCL{} should be preferred to \ABCP{} when both approaches are feasible.
-This likely depends on the model at hand and the suitability of the selected summary statistics which is often hard to assess in practice.
-It should also be noted that when more conventional (and asymptotically exact) MCMC or sequential Monte Carlo methods can be used, they are likely more accurate than the approximate methods analyzed in this paper.
+This likely depends on the model at hand and the suitability of the selected summary statistics which is often hard to assess in practice. {It should also be noted that when asymptotically exact (particle) MCMC or other model-specific methods can be used, they are likely more accurate than the more generic, approximate methods analyzed in this paper.}

-Our key aim was to give a unified overview of some general ABC prediction methods and their basic properties in an accessible manner.
-As future work, one could study more closely how to best use these methods for specific models and inference tasks.
-One could also investigate if LFI techniques such as regression adjustment \citep[]{Beaumont2002,Blum2010}, Bayesian synthetic likelihood \citep{Price2018} or conditional density estimation methods based on neural networks or Gaussian processes \citep{Papamakarios2016,Papamakarios2018,Grazian2019,Jarvenpaa2020_babc} can be used to improve the accuracy or computational efficiency of the \ABCP{} approach.
+Our key aim was to give a unified overview on approximating the posterior predictive via ABC in an accessible manner.
+As future work, one could study more closely how to best use such methods for specific models and inference tasks.
+One could also investigate if LFI techniques such as regression adjustment \citep[]{Beaumont2002,Blum2010}, Bayesian synthetic likelihood \citep{Price2018}, {ratio density estimation \citep{Thomas2022}} or conditional density estimation methods based on neural networks or Gaussian processes \citep{Papamakarios2016,Papamakarios2018,Grazian2019,Jarvenpaa2020_babc} can be used to improve the accuracy or computational efficiency of the \ABCP{} approach.
 Another important research direction would be to study how to construct informative summary statistics for predictive ABC inference in an automatic fashion.
 Such methods have been developed for standard ABC inference (see e.g.~\citet[Chapter~5]{Sisson2019}) and some of them could possibly be extended to the predictive setting.
-Also, our analysis on the summary statistics selection for prediction might offer new perspective for selecting them for standard ABC inference.
+Also, our analysis on the summary statistics for prediction might offer new perspective for selecting them for standard ABC inference.